Scimitar-horned Oryx

 • Are scimitar-horned oryx endangered?

-• Why did Scimitar-horned oryx become extinct in the wild?
+• Why did scimitar-horned oryx become extinct in the wild?

 Scimitar-horned oryx were driven to extinction in the wild due to overhunting, habitat loss and competition for grazing land with domestic livestock.